Leslie Thompkins: Fictional character biography

-Stephanie Brown suffers serious injuries at the hands of Black Mask during the War Games crossover, and is taken to Leslie's clinic for treatment.
+Stephanie Brown suffers serious injuries at the hands of Black Mask during War Games, and is taken to Leslie's clinic for treatment.
 Initially thinking Stephanie died of her injuries, Batman later discovers, during the War Crimes storyline, that Leslie deliberately treated her improperly, resulting in her death while hoping that it would teach Batman the lesson that his constant use of children as partners was only putting their lives in danger.

 After liquidating her assets and giving them to Stephanie's daughter, she flees to Africa.
 Batman follows her and forces a confession, coldly informing her that he may not stop violence, but he had never thrown another body onto the pile in the hopes of making a statement.
 He warns her that she is now just another murderer in his eyes, and if she ever returned to the United States or practiced medicine again, he would bring her to justice.

 A mysterious familiar figure has been stalking Tim Drake wearing Stephanie's Spoiler costume, which at one point Tim thinks he imagined it to be Stephanie herself.
 The stalker indeed turns out to be Stephanie.
 It was revealed that Leslie faked the girl's death and switched the body with an overdose victim who had a similar body type.

 A 2008 Robin/Spoiler one-shot special shows both Leslie and Stephanie alive and in exile, protecting a village somewhere in Africa.

-After the events of Batman: Battle for the Cowl Leslie Thompkins has once again set up shop in Gotham, attempting to start over and continue to help unfortunates.
+After the events of Batman: Battle for the Cowl, Leslie Thompkins has once again set up shop in Gotham, attempting to start over and continue to help unfortunates.
 She gained the Cavalier as her bodyguard and has, along with Barbara Gordon, begun helping a former associate of the Teen Titans named Wendy Harris deal with the loss of the use of her legs.
 Leslie has been welcomed back warmly by Alfred and Dick Grayson.
 Tim Drake, however, maintains a frosty attitude towards her due to her actions regarding Stephanie.

 The New 52

 In 2011, The New 52 rebooted the DC universe.
-Leslie Thompkins appears, younger than she is usually depicted, in the pages of Red Hood and the Outlaws.
-She is featured in Jason Todd's flashbacks as the Red Hood: she took him in at her clinic in Gotham City after he was beaten within an inch of his life by Joker.
+Leslie Thompkins appears, younger than she is usually depicted, in Red Hood and the Outlaws.
+She is featured in Jason Todd's flashbacks as Red Hood: she took him in at her clinic in Gotham City after he was injured due to fall, while he attempted a robbery.

 At the offices of Gotham Child Services, Killer Croc makes a violent entrance, startling Leslie and demanding that Jade be returned to him so that he can give her the things he never had.
 Leslie admits that Jade has been returned to the Ibanescu family.